gobootler/imdb-search/README.md

 * `[BASE_URL]/title/<titleId>`
   * Title details route which returns *__all__* data around a given title in an organized manner

 Your first goal should be to put together a simple working implementation of these 2 routes.
 Then we would like for you to optimize the setup for production.

-Don't forget to consider scale related issues; for example: should certain filtering logic reside in the api or in the database query itself?
+**Don't forget to consider scale related issues.** For example: should certain filtering logic reside in the api or in the database query itself?

 Use the `.eslint` file included in this project to ensure that your code formatting is consistent with our practices.
 Look for linting plugins that support ESLint for whatever your text editior of choice is.

 ## *Measurables (what we’d like to see)*

-* Please be ready to explain _anything_ and _everything_ - your decision-making process should make sense to us
+* Please be ready to explain anything and everything - your decision-making process should make sense to us
-* _Every_ line of code should have a purpose
+* Every line of code should have a purpose
 * Abstract logic into seperate files wherever it makes sense
 * Organize files - repository structure should be easy to follow
 * Don't forget to consider things like: